huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

       - `TPT`: Stands for Teradata Parallel Transporter Utility (TPT).
 Currently only supported for Teradata as a source.
       - `CSVLOAD`: Extraction from the CSV files containing the data already exported from tables.
 Currently only supported for Cassandra as source,
       - `DSBULK`: Extraction using the DataStax Bulk Loader (DSBulk) tool.
 Currently supported only for Cassandra.
-      - `COPY`: Supported only for Greenplum as source.
+      - `COPY`: Supports bulk mode extraction for CockroachDB and Greenplum.

 9. `tpt-num-files-per-job` *[v20.07.02.1]*: Relevant when `extraction-method` is TPT.
 This config indicates how many CSV files each TPT job should export (default value set to 16).